 Your service department’s focus has accelerated in the direction of a fully digital customer experience.
 Why?
 Because you are truly looking at the service lane through the lens of customer preference — how they prefer to do business and interact, and the influence of convenience on their decisions.

 David Foutz, Vice President of Sales at Xtime was asked to reflect on the state of fixed operations in a recent CBT News interview, “Fixed ops was in a really scary time for a few weeks as the pandemic started.
 We saw this leading indicator of [service] appointments fall through the floor, but we also saw them come back.
 Currently scheduled appointments are fluctuating but steady in terms of year–over–year and I think service departments are doing well.”
 He went on to say we can’t stop looking at customer preferences.
 We have to give customers choices and make it easy for them to get repairs and maintenance done.

 We need to create convenience and ease, digitally.
-Let’s talk through what that looks like so you can attract customers and build loyal advocates.
+Let’s talk through what that looks like so you can attract customers and build loyal advocates for your new auto repair software from Xtime.
 Together we can convert in-person conversation to an online differentiator for your service department.

 You are still auditioning for future business with every engagement, even if it’s digital.
 So, how exactly do you make a good impression?
 Signs point to convenience, digital interaction, and self-service as key factors to help you grow dollars per RO.

 Late first quarter 2020, overall service repair order volume decreased, but the use of digital tools to limit face-to-face contact did not.

 According to Xtime data, in March 2020, utilization of online approvals increased by 40 percent compared with one year prior.
 Online quote approvals give service advisors the ability to share additional service recommendations digitally, improving communication and transparency even through social distancing.